BC Card

 BC Card is a South Korean financial services company headquartered in Seoul.
 South Korea's largest payment processing company, it provides end-to-end payment services, primarily to financial institutions, as well as to local merchants through its subsidiary company Smartro; credit cards, debit cards and prepaid cards; local brand network operation under the brand of "BC"; card issuing BPO (Business Process Outsourcing) to financial institutions; as well as Internet commerce and mobile payment solutions.

 Global Payment Services

 BC Card is a leading company in the Korean card industry and is growing into a global payment company.
 In 2008, when it established a local subsidiary in China, it launched a partnership with China's UnionPay, a state-owned payment processing company, and launched the BC-UnionPay "China Tong Card."
-Currently, BC Card is in charge of buying tickets (inbound) of foreign-issued UnionPay card in South Korea, so if you use a UnionPay card issued in China, the buyer will be stamped with BC Card on the receipt.
+Currently, BC Card is in charge of buying tickets (inbound) of foreign-issued UnionPay card in South Korea, so if a buyer uses a UnionPay card issued in China, the buyer's receipt will be stamped with BC Card.